shane-baker-oropeza/configure-ad/README.md

 - Step 1: Install Active Directory

-- Step 2: Create an Admin and Normal User Account in AD
+- Step 2: Create a Domain User within the Domain

 - Step 3: Join Client-1 to your domain (mydomain.com)